jpconstantineau/BlueMicro_BLE/docs/configuration_keymap.md

 ### The activation method
 This is how the key is activated. options are:
 * PRESS: it is pressed.
-This is the normal operation of a keyboard where a key will be sent, then repeated until the key is released.
+This is the normal operation of a keyboard where a key will be sent, and kept in the HID report until the key is released.
 If you want to use another activation method, use **KC_NO** in the standard PRESS to make sure that the standard activations don't get sent to the computer.
 * MT\_TAP: it is pressed and then released.
 The key is sent as soon as the key is released.
 * MT\_HOLD: it is pressed and held.
 The key is sent when the time limit expires.
 The key is not repeated.
 HOLD is useful for toggling modifiers or layers.
 * DT\_TAP: it is pressed, released and not pressed again for DOUBLETAP\_TIME\_LIMIT.
 The keyboard will wait for the double tap time limit until the single tap key is sent.